Who needs to submit financial statements

 How to submit your financial statements

-Financial statements are either filed online, or lodged in paper form, as hard copies, depending on whether you're a large company or an FMC reporting entity.
+Financial statements are either filed online, or lodged in paper form, as hard copies, depending on whether you are a large company or an FMC reporting entity.